adlarge/fixtures-documentation-bundle/README.md

 To make it run on your environment you have to install :

     composer
-    php (5.6 or higher)
+    php (7.2 or higher)
-    les extensions php
+    PHP extensions
     * php-xml
     * php-mbstring

-To run tests on your env, run
+To run tests on your env, run these commands.
+Each dev must cover 100% of code before PR

     make test
+    make coverage